DIY Seed Paper Hearts

-I have a fun and easy DIY to share with you today, seed paper hearts, that are perfect Valentine’s.
+I have a fun and easy DIY to share with you today, seed paper hearts.
+They are perfect Valentine’s Day or party favors, like a bridal shower or wedding.

 Now you may be wondering, what is seed paper?